SeojinYoon/ComputationalCognitiveModeling/README.md

 # Dependency

 ## BayesianCognitiveModeling
 For running codes in BayesianCognitiveModeling, You have to install some libraries (rstan, rtools).
-I checked these sources using following configuration.
+I checked these sources in context of following configuration.
+In my case, mac was fine to run codes, but windows have an issue about importing rstan.
+To solve the issue, I installed the rstan using the code in my r-studio.

+install.packages("rstan", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))

 Windows 10 (builder version: 22H2)
 - rstan: 2.21.0